-Dr. Porter's laboratory studies mechanisms that control the development of the heart, concentrating on the roles played by the intracellular organelles, mitochondria.
-Using in vivo and in vitro mouse models of cardiac development, the lab has shown that mitochondrial structure and function changes dramatically in muscle cells as the embryonic heart develops.
-In particular, we have found that closure of the mitochondrial permeability transition pore, or mPTP, between the early and mid embryonic period leads to a maturation of the structure of individual mitochondria and of the mitochondrial network throughout the cell.
+Dr. Porter's laboratory studies mechanisms that control cardiac development, concentrating on the roles played by the intracellular organelles, mitochondria.
+Using in vivo and in vitro mouse models of cardiac development, the lab has shown that mitochondrial structure and function changes dramatically in cardiac myocytes as the embryonic heart forms.
+In particular, we have found that closure of the mitochondrial permeability transition pore (PTP) between the early and mid-embryonic period leads to a maturation of the structure of individual mitochondria and of the mitochondrial network throughout the cell.

 This also leads to an activation of oxidative phosphorylation, or ATP production, by mitochondria as the heart develops.
 These changes also cause a drop in cellular oxidative stress due to altered mitochondrial production of reactive oxygen species, and this signals to the myocytes to undergo further differentiation.

 These findings have led to additional studies.
 1. Determining that the PTP is derived from ATP synthase the electron transport chain complex that makes ATP.
 2. Determining the mechanisms that control the activity of the PTP.
 3. Investigating the mechanisms by which mitochondria control oxidative stress in the embryonic heart.
 4. Determining oxygen levels in vivo in the embryonic and fetal heart, lungs, and brain.
 5. Determining how mitochondria regulate differentiation of cardiac myocytes in the neonatal period and how oxygen levels regulate these changes and cause maturation of the infant heart.

 Finally, Dr. Porter is the site principal investigator at the University of Rochester for the Pediatric Cardiac Genomics Consortium.
 This international, multicenter arm of the NIH Bench to Bassinet program (http://www.benchtobassinet.net/